craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 	- 48 ounces Ambebamol (675.0sp) > (15.0sp / ounce)

 #### Amorphia
-A thick, deep purple, heavily carbonated potion brewed very rarely, and used in preparation against threats of morphism.
+A thick, deep purple, liquid used very rarely in preparation against threats of morphism.

 After digestion, for the next hour, your body cannot be magically or naturally changed wholly into, or into the shape of, any other body or animal, real or imagined.